Why attend a BMW Club HPDE? Can’t I just drive laps on a track?

 Yeah, there are venues which let you drive your car “fast” on a track even the first day you get it, but without instruction, your “fast” won’t necessarily be safe, and it might not even be all that fast.
 Your skills might not match the capabilities of your car.
 New BMWs are just crazy competent right out of the box!
 Don’t succumb to the siren song of that need for speed without letting us teach you how to drive quickly and safely on a track.
 By the way, you build up to the speed you are comfortable with.
 You’re not forced to go faster than what you feel is safe.
 Meet up with us at a racetrack near you.

-Morning of May 19th – a safety briefing, a half hour in classroom learning some of those Bill Auberlen-type things, meet your weekend’s instructor, strap on one of our loaner helmets, buckle into your car and ease out into track traffic with your run group.
+Morning of the event – a safety briefing, a half hour in classroom learning some of those Bill Auberlen-type things, meet your weekend’s instructor, strap on one of our loaner helmets, buckle into your car and ease out into track traffic with your run group.
 Accelerate, brake, turn-in, apex, squeeze the throttle down, exit the turn, and set up for the next one.
 The session passes quickly.
 Then a little downtime, more classroom presenting the next skill level, and back to experiment in that laboratory we call the track.

 Session 2 ends – you and your instructor agree- faster, smoother, less angst, more confidence, bigger smiles.
 This pattern continues all day.
 Meanwhile, your friend who “might want to do this sometime” has a chance to sit through a classroom session and catch a ride along as one of our instructors takes him/her for some hot laps round the track.
 Whoohoo!